caltechlibrary/py_dataset/docs/key_filter-and-key_sort.md

 ## Filters and sorts

+(THIS WAS DEPRECIATED AND IS NO LONGER SUPPORTED)

 `dataset.keys()` method returns all keys in a collection.
 It is fast because it is part of the collection's metadata.
 Sometimes you want a subset of the data and for that you can use `key_filter()`